Hydroge/flow_solver/README.md

 flow_solver
 ===========

+Original repository: <https://github.com/mzucker/flow_solver>, and the code here is edited & improved by hydroge.

 Fast automated solver for Flow Free in a single C or Python file.

 Full writeup of C version at <https://mzucker.github.io/2016/08/28/flow-solver.html>.